 If you don’t believe in social media you are crazy!!
 It is not a fad it is here to stay and there are many businesses using a social media strategy to significantly grow their presence not only online but offline as well.

-Here are some real world examples of how food met social media to create a utopia of success.
-These examples are only scratching the surface for what can really be accomplished.
+Here are some real-world examples of how food met social media to create a utopia of success.
+These examples are only scratching the surface of what can really be accomplished.

 A local SEO strategy looks something like this:

 People love businesses that have a good personality.
 It shocks us when we speak with decision makers that say company personality is just not important, really?
 Personality is what gets a community buzzing.
 A blog is nothing more than the ability to make a journal entry every single day for your business.
 That blog entry can be anything you want and over time the blog can give your business a personality that your local audience is looking for.
 If you take a strategic approach with your blog you can also create a steady stream of inbound traffic to your website.

 Here are some ideas on what you can write about: